|Buying a car in the U.S.|

 Step 6: Factory warranties

 Some Canadian car companies will not honour warranties on U.S. purchased vehicles, even used ones.
-Notable examples include: Honda, Acura, Chrysler, Dodge, Jeep and Mitsubishi.
+Notable examples include: Honda, Acura, Chrysler, Dodge, Jeep, Subaru and Mitsubishi.
+Nissan voids warranties on cars exported before they are 6 months old.

 Please contact the customer service departments of the car companies of both Canada and the U.S. Tell them that you are planning to buy a U.S. car and that you want to confirm that the warranties will be honoured at Canadian dealers.
 Request a response in writing by mail and or email.
 Customer service 800 numbers can be found on the company’s websites, typically under 'contact us'.